 - Lorrae Mynard (forensic occupation therapy)

 If you are interested in conducting a research project, please contact the Forensicare Research Department.
 The team can provide further information and support you through the entire process – from proposal to final submission.

 The Research Department is based at the Centre for Forensic Behavioural Science in Alphington The Research Department can assist with:

 - Developing a research proposal

 - Advice on study design and the literature review process

 - Navigating logistical issues

 - Support to source and secure research grant funding

-The Research Office also facilitates input from member of the Centre for Forensic Behavioural Science with expertise in the area related to your project.
+The Research Department also facilitates input from member of the Centre for Forensic Behavioural Science with expertise in the area related to your project.